vitneu/eosclassic/README.md

 #### Docker quick start

-One of the quickest ways to get Ethereum up and running on your machine is by using Docker:
+One of the quickest ways to get EOS Classic up and running on your machine is by using Docker:

 ```
 docker run -d --name ethereum-node -v /Users/alice/eosclassic:/root \
            -p 8282:8282 -p 25252:25252 \
-           ethereum/client-go
+           eosclassic/go-eosclassic
 ```

 This will start geth in fast-sync mode with a DB memory allowance of 1GB just as the above command does.
 It will also create a persistent volume in your home directory for saving your blockchain as well as map the default ports.
 There is also an `alpine` tag available for a slim version of the image.